tinyprod/prod/tos/chips/msp430/x5xxx/usci-bf/README.txt

-This directory contains support for the Universal Serial Controller Interface as implemented on MSP430 chips in families 4xx, 5xx, and some chips in the 2xx family.
+This directory contains support for the TI x5 cpu Universal Serial Controller (USCI).
+While it would really be nice to have merged support for both the x2 and x5 versions of the USCI support, there are major structural differences that make this problematic.
+See tos/chips/msp430/02_Serial for an analysis.

 ==============================